mingruixia/MDD_ConnectomeGradient/README.md

 # MDD_ConnectomeGradient
-This repository provides core code and relevant toolboxes for data analysis in the article entitled "Connectome Gradient Dysfunction in Major Depression and Its Association with Gene Expression Profiles " by Xia et al. 2020
+This repository provides core code and relevant toolboxes for data analysis in the article entitled "Connectome Gradient Dysfunction in Major Depression and Its Association with Gene Expression Profiles " by Xia et al. 2021
+Please check the paper for the latest description of data analysis.

 ## Overview
 Content includes standalone software, source code, and demo data.
 Due to the large size of the analyzed data, we can only provide a small portion of the data needed for validating the code.
-The project is structured into four parts corresponding to the major analyses in the article, including fMRI data preprocessing, gradient analysis, cognitive terms, gene expression association analysis.
+The project is structured into four parts corresponding to the major analyses in the article, including gradient analysis, cognitive terms, and gene expression association analysis.
+Due to size limitation, the script relavent files and data can be found in https://pan.bnu.edu.cn/l/qJlytC

 ## Toolboxes
 All custom code and toolboxes were tested on two 64-bit Windows 10 PCs (PC1: Intel Core i7-6700k, 64GB RAM; PC2 AMD Ryzen Threadripper 3970x, 256G RAM) with MATLAB R2019b, which were included below.